hellcodes/madelab-cnu/content/authors/Hwang/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: In-Woo Hwang is currently a Master of Science Student at CNU.
+bio: In-Woo Hwang is currently a Ph.D.
+Student at CNU.

 interests:
   - Graph Neural Network